w3f/General-Grants-Program/grants/speculative/Jadewallet.md

 ## Development Roadmap
-We will require 4 months to complete this project.
-9 full-time employees (5 developers), at a total cost of $40,000.
+We need 4 months and 9 full-time employees (5 developers) to complete the project.
+The estimated total cost is $40,000.

-Ideally, we can receive part payment at the end of each milestone: $40,000 / 4.
+We are hoping to receive a share of grant by the end of each milestone: $40,000 / 4.

-We would be willing to accept payment in DOTs or KSMs.
+We accept grant in DOTs or KSMs.